Victim (Eighteen Visions song)

 "Victim" was the second single from Eighteen Visions self-titled album.
-The song was featured as the theme song to WWE Vengeance, and has had much airplay on the radio stations.
+The song was featured as the theme song to WWE Vengeance in 2006, in the 2006 video game ATV Offroad Fury 4, and has had much airplay on the radio stations.
 The CD was not released as a single, but rather as a promo, for radio, and collectors.

-Meaning

-In this song, James is begging the girl for forgiveness, but she denies it because she feels that she is the victim.
-James sings as the girl, not as himself.

 Charts

 Featured on

 "Victim" was featured on the popular sportbike freestyle video "Mass Mayhem 3".
 The song was originally in the Saw III soundtrack but it was instead replaced with "Your Nightmare".